iamleigh/sample-sui/README.md

 **The design varies from the final implementation in some parts since I had to adjust it when we migrated from Storybook 6 to Storybook 7, since it introduced new constraints to the showcase personalization.**

 🔐 **Note:** This is a production codebase.
-The UI system was deployed across WPMU DEV’s plugin suite (Forminator, Smush, Hustle, and more).
+The original UI system was deployed across WPMU DEV's plugin suite (Forminator, Smush, Hustle, and more).
 The submitted code samples were **solely coded by me (including the architecture I created for this project)** but authored by WPMU DEV and is free of sensitive business logic or proprietary APIs.